Books by Adam Laats

 Palgrave Macmillan, 2010

 Among historians, the Scopes Trial of 1925 hogs all the attention.
-In my first book, I wondered what else cnservative evangelical Protestants wanted out of American education.
+In my first book, I wondered what else conservative evangelical Protestants wanted out of American education.
 The answers I found surprised me.
 1920s book

 This book was the result of my dissertation research at the University of Wisconsin–Madison, guided by educational historian Bill Reese and historian of science and medicine Ron Numbers.
 I couldn’t have asked for better mentors.